 Experience & Education

-Pit Musician for Next Door TheaterOctober 2013 to Present (over 5 years)
+Pit Musician for Next Door TheaterOctober 2013 to Present (about 6 years)

 Doubling for performances of Sweeney Todd, Once On This Island, Gypsy